2022 Duck season arrangements

 All other hunting arrangements remain unchanged.

 Only non-toxic shot can be used to hunt ducks anywhere in Victoria.
+Lead is not permitted.

 Hunters are reminded to review our information to ensure accurate identification of waterfowl, humane dispatch methods and responsible hunting techniques.